ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 The 'client\_cred\_verify' parameter contains the proof-of-possession (PoP) evidence and is computed by the joining node to prove the possession of its own private key.
 The PoP evidence is computed as defined below (REQ14).

-The joining node signs the scope, concatenated with N\_S and further concatenated with N\_C, by using the private key corresponding to the public key that is specified in the 'client_cred' parameter.
+The joining node signs the scope, concatenated with N\_S and further concatenated with N\_C, by using the private key corresponding to the public key included in the authentication credential that is specified in the 'client_cred' parameter.

 The N\_S may be either of the following: